samz905/img2latex/README.md

 # LaTeX Converter

-A web application that converts documents and images to LaTeX code using AI.
+A web application that converts images to LaTeX code using AI.
 Built with Next.js and Supabase.

 ## Features

-- Upload documents (PDF, DOC, DOCX) and images (PNG, JPG, JPEG)
+- Upload images of any format like PNG, JPG, JPEG
 - AI-powered conversion to LaTeX using Deepseek model via OpenRouter
 - Temporary secure file storage with Supabase
 - Real-time preview of converted LaTeX code